Chocolate Football Cookies

 Chocolate football cookies are chocolate sandwich cookies, shaped and designed to look like a football!
 Double the cookie, double the deliciousness!!!
-Whether or not you’ll be glued to the TV when the big game is on, this Chocolate Football Cookies recipe is the perfect treat to make for a halftime snack!
+Whether or not you’ll be glued to the TV when the big game is on, this sandwich cookie recipe is guaranteed to be the perfect halftime snack.

 Our teams are both out of the running, so the tension of the regular season and playoffs has lifted and I can fill the kitchen with delectable game day dishes!
 Chocolate Cookies are a delicious game day treat!